COACHING

 If you’re considering adding a curcumin supplement to your routine, here are a few things to keep in mind:

 1. Talk With Your MD & RD: Before starting any supplement make sure to review your medical history, current meds and supplements, labs, and goals with your MD and/or Dietitian.
-Curcumin can interact with medications, especially blood thinners, and immunosuppressive drugs like those taken post-transplant, should be looked at.
+Curcumin can interact with some medications, especially blood thinners and immunosuppressive drugs like those taken post-kidney transplant.

 2. Consider the dosage: Curcumin is generally safe in doses of 500 to 2,000 mg per day.
 Higher doses may cause gastrointestinal issues like diarrhea or bloating.
-Ask your MD and/or Dietitian what the best does for you, and your goals is.
+Ask your MD and/or Dietitian what the best dose is for you.

-3. Consider the Supplement: look for 95% curcuminoids plus the addition of black pepper extract, also called piperine.
-Look for supplements with black pepper extract, this enhances curcumin's absorption.
+3. Consider the Supplement: look for 95% curcuminoids plus the addition of black pepper extract, also called Bioperine or piperine.
+Black pepper enhances curcumin's absorption.

 4. Timing: curcumin likes fat, it helps with absorption.
 Make sure to take it with a meal.
 However, don't take it at the same time as an iron supplement, curcumin can reduce iron's absorption.

 5. Be patient: Supplements often take time to show results or for you to feel an impact.
 It might take 8 to 12 weeks of consistent use to start seeing benefits.
-Know what your goals are with taking curcumin, what benefit you are hoping for, and how you are going to assess if it is helping.
-These are all aspects of any supplementation I work on with clients for safe, and intentional supplementation.
+Know what your goals are with taking curcumin, what benefit you are hoping for, and how you are going to measure if it is helping.
+These are all areas I work on with clients for safe, and intentional supplementation.

 Final Thoughts

 While turmeric has its place in the kitchen as a flavorful spice, curcumin is the better option when it comes to supplementation.
-Curcumin won’t hurt you and may help, especially with inflammation and kidney health with PKD.
-Always consult with your healthcare team and Dietitian before starting any new supplement regimen but also ensure that your goals with supplementation are defined and you are at a beneficial dose.
+Curcumin won’t hurt you and may help, especially with inflammation and PKD kidney health.
+Always consult with your healthcare team and Dietitian before starting any new supplement but also to ensure that your goals with supplementation are defined and you are at a beneficial dose.

 If you want help with a review of your supplements, doses, a hurt vs. help analysis, and to get your questions answered, make sure to schedule a Lab & Kidney Health Review with me today!